 Headache Medicine Fellowship

 The Headache and Facial Pain Fellowship Program, under the directorship of Deborah I. Friedman, M.D., M.P.H., offers a one-year fellowship which is accredited by the United Council for Neurological Subspecialties (UCNS).

-Our Fellowship Program is multidisciplinary with partners in Sleep Medicine, Pain Management, Pediatric Heache Medicine, Oromaxillofacial Surgery, Physical Therapy, Pain Psychology, Obstetrics and Gynecology, Neuroradiology and Plastic Surgery.
+Our Fellowship Program is multidisciplinary with partners in Sleep Medicine, Pain Management, Pediatric Headache Medicine, Oromaxillofacial Surgery, Physical Therapy, Pain Psychology, Obstetrics and Gynecology, Neuroradiology, and Plastic Surgery.

-We are one of only a few centers available in North Texas that treat patients with complex headache disorders.
+We are one of only a few centers available in Texas that treat patients with complex headache disorders.
 We have established our program as a regional leader in headache medicine with referrals from throughout the southwestern United States.

 The Neurology Clinic at the James W. Aston Ambulatory Care Center houses the outpatient offices and the infusion center.
 The inpatient service is located at Zale Lipshy University Hospital.
 All of our facilities are located on the same campus near downtown Dallas.

 The fellow runs a procedure clinic at Parkland one to two times monthly once they are proficient in the techniques.
 The core curriculum is focused on outpatient and inpatient management of headache disorders in adults and includes experience in pediatric headache disorders, sleep medicine, oromaxillofacial disorders, pain management, concussion, and other disciplines as desired.
 The fellow sees neuro-ophthalmology patients on one half-day weekly to become familiar with the examination techniques and learn about disorders that overlap the two disciplines.
 We have active programs in intracranial pressure disorders and traumatic brain injury.
 Basic science research opportunities are possible depending on the fellow’s interest and faculty expertise at our institution.